 In most cases, you’ll be dialing numbers from the same location.
 Auto-dialers and virtual call centers typically handle this issue for you, but in cases where you are calling from several locations or manually calling customers, getting this information right is important.

-As with the other considerations we’ve covered in this article, the E.164 standard accounts for international formatting and generally should solve issues associated with local standards internationally.
+As with the other considerations we’ve covered in this article, the E.164 standard accounts for international phone number formatting and generally should solve issues associated with local phone number standards internationally.

 With the proliferation of data collection and the evolution of issues surrounding phone numbers, a standard format was developed.